cacophony-wj/servitium/README.md

 Save and reload the game.
 Wait for the messages.

 Open the MCM and find the _SLAL Anim Loader_ entry.
 Click the "Enable all animations" option.
 Wait a couple of seconds.
 Click the "Register all animations" option.
 The process of registering the animations takes about two minutes.
-You should receive a message that some 800+ animations are enabled if it completes successfully.
+If it completes successfully, you should receive a message that some 1,000+ animations are enabled.

 Save and reload the game.
 Wait for the messages.

 Open the MCM again and find the _MCM Recorder_ entry.
 Click the option that says **"RUN ME"** Click OK.
 Close the menu.
 Click Run Recording.
-Wait until you receive a message that the playback has completed.
+Wait until you receive a message that the playback has been completed.

 Save and reload your game.
 Wait for the messages.